Banks and Credit Unions

 Complaints about credit unions

 If you are dealing with a credit union, go to Research a Credit Union page.
 Enter the credit union’s name and check the "Charter State" field.
 If the field says “CA,” your credit union is chartered in California.
 That means it is regulated by, and complaints can be filed with the California Department of Financial Protection and Innovation or DFPI.

 If the field says "N/A," the credit union is federally chartered.
 Complaints about federally charted credit unions can be filed with the National Credit Union Administration.

 If the field has another two-letter state abbreviation, you can find the appropriate regulator at NASCUS State Regulators.
 A list of two-letter state abbreviations can be found at https://pe.usps.com/text/pub28/28apb.htm.

 Complaints about banks

 If your financial institution is not a credit union, a good place to start is the Federal Financial Institutions Examination Council's Consumer Help Center.
 Type in the financial institution’s name exactly as it appears on your bank statement or other document.
 If you don’t get a hit, try typing fewer words.
 If it says that the regulator is the Office of the Controller of the Currency, it is a federal bank, and that is the agency you want to contact.
 You can and should also contact the Consumer Financial Protection Bureau.
 If it says that the regulator is the FDIC, it is likely a state-chartered bank.
-While you can contact the FDIC, you should also search for the financial institution at the California Department of Business Oversight’s website.
-If the financial institution is listed, it is licensed by the Department and you can file a complaint with the DBO right at this website.
+While you can contact the FDIC, you should also search for the financial institution at the California Department of Financial Protection and Innovation’s website.
+If the financial institution is listed, it is licensed by the Department and you can file a complaint with the DFPI right at this website.